NBA superstar LeBron James to become free agent, source says

 What’s the big deal about a basketball player possibly changing teams?
 James is a rarity, an athlete so dominating that his personality transcends the sport.
 He’s earned first-name recognition, like Cher or Barack.

-James' move would set up the 29-year-old star for a possible departure from Miami, where he has played the last four seasons, reaching four league finals and winning two championships.
+The move would set up the 29-year-old NBA icon for a possible departure from Miami, where he has played the last four seasons, reaching four league finals and winning two championships.

 The world of social media buzzed Tuesday with speculation about where he might end up, the excitement fueled by the recent decision of James’ buddy, Carmelo Anthony of the New York Knicks, to also try free agency.